Saydisc updates and additions

 - 33SD245 - Sounds of Bristol (1973) - early copy discovered with a typo on sleeve stating that it plays at 33½ rpm (yes, that's a half)!
 On my old record player, it probably did!
 See photo at 45cat.com.
 Meanwhile, trivia: Bristol M Shed Museum included one of the few copies in black and white sleeve as an exhibit in their Seven Decades of Music in Bristol exhibition (May-August 2018).
 More trivia: this was first mooted as a possible LP release on an advertising insert from 1968, this along with Sounds of Bath, which never did see the light of day.

 - Possibly SDM 276 - Jerry's Saloon Blues: Library Of Congress Field Recordings Vol. 8 (issued instead by Flyright as SDM 260 in 1978) - see further details at Discogs.
-My guess is that this was planned by Flyright as a Flyright-Matchbox issue in 1976, but was delayed thanks to Matchbox shutting down and was issued solely by Flyright a little later instead, though in originally-planned sleeve design.
+My guess is that both of these were planned by Flyright as Flyright-Matchbox issues in 1976, but were delayed thanks to Matchbox shutting down (and selling much of Saydisc's blues material to Flyright) and were issued solely by Flyright a little later instead, though in already-designed sleeve designs.
 See the 'Saydisc LPs that aren't!' section below.

 Saydisc/Amon Ra CDs issued since publication of the discography